aimms/how-to/Articles/190/190-empty-sets.rst

-Remove elements from a set
+Remove Elements from a Set
 ==========================

 .. meta::